• Current students

 Lecturer, Strategy & Finance, Atlantic Technological University

-Michael is a lecturer in Strategy & Finance at The Atlantic Technological University, (formerly GMIT).
-He has been a visiting lecturer at Vorarlberg University, Austria, and Durban Technological University.
-He teaches courses in Business Strategy, Financial Reporting, Auditing and Assurance and Corporate Finance.
-He worked previously in DCU where he taught on the Accounting and Finance degree and the MBS in Finance programme.
+Michael is currently lecturer at Atlantic Technological University, (formerly GMIT).
+He has been a visiting lecturer at Vorarlberg University, Austria and Durban Technological University.

 Michael Shovelin – LinkedIn